sandeepB3/redis-weatherApp/README.md

 ## Hence this project is created to demonstrate these production level tech-stack.

-To use this project download or clone it to your device.Make sure to type npm install in your terminal.
+To use this project download or clone it to your device.
+Make sure to type npm install in your terminal.
 If familiar with docker you can use docker-compose up to run the web-app.